bairuofei/sampling_ltl_planning/README.md

 This repo implements the Linear Temporal Logic(LTL)-based multi-robot task planning.
 It includes two different methods for solving the LTL-based multi-robot task planning problem:
-1. Graph search-based method (high complexity)
+1. Graph search-based method (inefficient)
-2. Sampling-based methods (more efficient )
+2. Sampling-based method (more efficient)

 You can find more related details in our paper: